syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/file-system-provider.md

 ## SQL database file system provider

 In ASP.NET Core, SQL database file system provider allows the users to manage the file system being maintained in a SQL database table.
 Unlike the other file system providers, the SQL database file system provider works on ID basis.
-Here, each file and folder have a unique ID based on which all the file operations will be performed.
+Here, each file and folder has a unique ID based on which all the file operations will be performed.
 To get started, clone the [sql-server-database-aspcore-file-provider](https://github.com/SyncfusionExamples/sql-server-database-aspcore-file-provider) using the following command.

 ```typescript